 fiber sourcing: Acquisition of roundwood (e.g., sawlogs or pulpwood) and field-manufactured or primary-mill residual chips, pulp and veneer to support a forest products facility.

 forest cover type: Classification of a forest stand by the dominant tree species or combination of tree species present.
-Unless required to use a regulatory system of forest cover type classification the Program Participant shall use the Society of American Foresters Forest Cover Types of the United States and Canada (Eyre, 1980).
+Unless required to use a regulatory system of forest cover type classification the Certified Organization shall use the Society of American Foresters Forest Cover Types of the United States and Canada (Eyre, 1980).

 forest health: The perceived condition of a forest derived from concerns about such factors as its age, structure, composition, function, vigor, presence of unusual levels of insects or disease, and resilience to disturbance.